-Costume designers design and fit costumes for actors in film, television and stage productions.
+Costume designers design and fit costumes for actors in film, television, and stage productions.
 These costumes might need to represent a particular period in time or fit a certain personality or profession.
 Costume designers work closely with the director of a production and might need to create storyboards and samples for the director to review.
 They also must be aware of the budget, so they know what financial restrictions they're working with when choosing fabrics and accessories.
 Travel is often involved.
-Depending on the production schedule, these workers may work under tight deadlines.
+Depending on the production schedule, costume designers may work under tight deadlines.

 Sources: U.S. Bureau of Labor Statistics (BLS), Job postings from Monster.com (August 2012)